 - create an exercise plan – having a routine is a great way to keep you motivated and on target.
 Use this plan to record what physical activities and strength and balance exercises you'll do each week and how often

-- join your local gym or sports club — this will give you access to specialised equipment, classes and training from qualified instructors.
-Most councils offer a discount on gym memberships for the over 60s
+- join your local gym or sports club – this will give you access to specialised equipment, classes and training from qualified instructors.
+Most councils offer a discount on gym memberships for people aged 60 or over

 Planning your activities